geza-s/CL61-Processing-Project/README.md

     ]
   }
 ```
-N.B.: The `class_id` is the integer used to reference each data point/cluster to its related class.
-It shall be unique and is recommended to use all lower integers first but doesn't need to be sorted in the json.

 ### Class Definitions

-- **`class_id` (integer):** An identifier used to reference each data point or cluster to its related class.
-Ensure uniqueness, and consider starting with lower integers for better organization.
+- **`class_id` (integer):** An identifier to reference each data point or cluster to its related class.
+It must be unique, and consider starting with lower integers for better plotting.

-- **`class_name` (string):** A descriptive name for the class, such as "Smoke/Pollution/Marine."
+- **`class_name` (string):** A descriptive name for the class (used in plots)

-- **`beta_attenuation_range` (list of floats):** A range defining acceptable values for beta attenuation.
+- **`beta_attenuation_range` (list of floats):** A non-overlapping range defining acceptable values for beta attenuation.

-- **`linear_depolarisation_ratio_range` (list of floats):** A range specifying acceptable values for linear depolarization ratio.
+- **`linear_depolarisation_ratio_range` (list of floats):** A non-overlapping range specifying acceptable values for linear depolarization ratio.

-- **`color` (string):** Hexadecimal color code used for visualization, e.g., "#a9cac4."
+- **`color` (string):** Color code used for visualization, e.g., "#a9cac4."

 _Note: It's recommended to use all lower integers for `class_id` initially, but the order does not need to be sorted in the JSON._

 Feel free to add more classes to the `classes` array based on your specific classification needs.
-Adjusting these parameters allows you to fine-tune the classification process according to your project requirements.
+Keep simply in mind that overlapping ranges are not managed here.
+Adjusting these parameters lets you fine-tune the classification process according to your specific requirements.

 ## Contributors